spicylobstergames/astratomic/README.md

 Astratomic is a survival game that draws inspiration from the likes of Noita and Starbound.
 Powered by a similar engine as Noita, made from scratch with Rust.

+## Controls
+- You can walk with WASD and jump with Space.
+When on air press space again to activate your jetpack!
+- Left Mouse button to pull atoms, Right Mouse button to push atoms.
+- Mouse wheel to zoom in/out.

+## Where to play it

+- Go to our latest release page https://github.com/spicylobstergames/astratomic/releases/tag/v0.2.0
+- Download the zip for your platform, unzip it and run the executable, it's that simple!

 ## Current State and Goals

 **We currently implemented:**